I am a Licensed Professional Counselor in the State of Oregon, certified processworker, coach, and trainer.

 While working at the medical university, I had a chance to visit the United States and participate in a Processwork seminar taught by Drs.
 Arnold and Amy Mindell.
 I was immediately captivated by the approach and recognized its amazing potential.
 Processwork focused not only on the depth of the individual’s psychology but also on collective societal issues and the intricate connection between the two.
 So I decided to move to Portland, Oregon to study this innovative method at the Process Work Institute and became a certified Process Worker in 2004.
 I also earned a Ph.D. in Psychology from Saybrook University in 2015.

 I have over 25 years of experience as a counselor and specialize in working with depression, trauma, mind-body connection, major life transitions, dreams, relationship difficulties, and procrastination.
 I have also gained a deep understanding of the issues related to cross-cultural and cross-racial communication, immigration and acculturation, racial and ethnic minorities, and cultural and systemic oppression.
 This specialty arises in part from my research on Asian American psychology but also from my own experiences of living in various parts of the world (including Germany and Bangladesh), living as an immigrant of color, and being in an interracial relationship.
-I am currently pursuing licensure as a professional counselor under the supervision of Dr. Sonja Straub and plan to be licensed by the spring of 2019.

 I have also provided facilitation, training, coaching, and consultations to a variety of individuals and organizations over the last 15 years.
 I am especially skilled at mediation between staff members, building teamwork, and training and coaching on communication and leadership.